DLR-MF-DAS/embed2scale-challenge-supplement/README.md

 `"zarr_zip_not_removed_from_id_column": false` is a simple check that ".zarr.zip" is removed from the challenge data file names by the participants.
 Forgetting to remove this is not a breaking error, we will remove it ourselves.
 The reason for this message in the `Stdout file` is to notify that this was forgotten and it is therefore a good idea to verify that no other instructions were missed.<br>
 The `Stderr file` is empty if there was no breaking errors.<br>
 In case there was a breaking error, the submission will be shown with the status `Failed` under `My Submissions`.
 In this case, the `Stdout file` will be empty while the `Stderr file` will provide the error message.
-- [GH issue #6](https://github.com/DLR-MF-DAS/embed2scale-challenge-supplement/issues/6): *Are there any differences in data distribution between the SSL4EO-S12-downstream and SSL4EO-S12 v1.1 data?*<br>
+- [GH issue #6](https://github.com/DLR-MF-DAS/embed2scale-challenge-supplement/issues/6) and [GH issue #10](https://github.com/DLR-MF-DAS/embed2scale-challenge-supplement/issues/10): *Are there any differences in data distribution between the SSL4EO-S12-downstream and SSL4EO-S12 v1.1 data?*<br>
 Yes, there is one main difference in that the SSL4EO-S12 v1.1 shifts the S2 channels up by 1000 in order to be compliant with the latest ESA processing.
 The Challenge data does not have this shift in the zarr files, but the [`challenge_dataset.py`](https://github.com/DLR-MF-DAS/embed2scale-challenge-supplement/blob/main/data_loading_submission_demo/challenge_dataset.py) there is the flag `shift_s2_channels` which sets configures the dataset to apply the shift.
 This is by default True in order to align with SSL4EO-S12 v1.1.
 We also provide the mean and standard deviations for both the raw challenge data, and the means and standard deviations from SSL4EO-S12 v1.1.
 - *Why does only one of my submissions show up on the [custom leaderboard](https://github.com/DLR-MF-DAS/embed2scale-challenge-supplement)?*<br>
 The custom leaderboard shows the latest submission from each participating team. __To ensure that you rank as high as possible, resubmit your best submission as your very last submission before the end of each challenge phase__.